 Set Worthy Goals

-[This is the second in a series of posts on setting, executing, and accomplishing goals.
-This first post is on the strategy of goal setting, the third will focus on executing.]
+[This is the first in a series of posts on setting, executing, and accomplishing personal goals.
+This first post is on the strategy of goal setting, the next will focus on executing.
+There’s also another upcoming post on OKRs and effectively and efficiently accomplishing company and organizational goals distinct to this.]

 So, how do you set goals that are actually going to move you forward and then get them done?
 Particularly, how do you work on the long arc goals that are the really satisfying ones that are accomplished over years?
 How do you even scan for a future in which you’ll very likely be a different person than the one you are now?
 And how do you And also, avoid the productivity-pr0n and hustle-culture that just keeps you busy all the time but effectively running in place?